 (n) the ministry responsible for health.

+(o) Air traffic service providers

+(p) Chairperson airline operators’ committee

 (5) The members of the National Aviation Security Committee shall hold office on terms and conditions specified in their instruments of appointment.

-(6) The members of the National Aviation Security Committee shall be paid such sitting and other allowances as the authority in consultation with the ministry responsible for finance may determine.
+(6) The members of the National Aviation Security Committee and any other person invited to attend the meeting shall be paid such sitting and other allowances as the authority in consultation with the ministry responsible for finance may determine.

 (7) The head of the authority shall be the chairperson of the

-Committee.
+Committee, and shall ensure that the committee is functional and effective.

 (8) The National Aviation Security Committee may invite any person to attend and take part in the proceedings of the Committee and that person may participate in any discussion at the meeting, but shall not have a right to vote at that meeting.